owickstrom/the-monospace-web/README.md

 	* You'll need to replace the file names with your own.
 	* You can and should automate this process with a batch script.
 7. Congratulations!
 Open `output.html` to see your built website!
-8. There is also a video guide here: XXX todo XXX

 ## License